 A party need not file a deposition transcript with the court until that party is using the deposition in support of some other submission, at which time the entire deposition must be filed.
-The court is retaining its policy that depositions that are not filed with the court by the deadline for filing pretrial submissions shall not be used by any party for any purpose at trial.
 All deposition transcripts must be in compressed format.
 The court will not accept duplicate transcripts.
 The parties must determine who will file each transcript.